Wolfinn974/wolfinn974/README.md

 - ⚙️ Bash scripting, HTTP requests, and Burp Suite usage.

 ## ⚡ Fun fact:
-> I’m turning what I learn in labs and CTFs into tools and scripts I actually use to improve my workflow and automate the boring stuff.
+> I love turning what I learn in labs, classes, and CTFs into practical tools, study materials, and scripts that actually make life easier.

 ---